 FVPLS are known for adopting a holistic, wrap-around service delivery model that prioritises legal service delivery while recognising and addressing the vast array of interrelated issues that its clients face.
 This approach recognises that clients typically have multiple, complex legal needs.
 Although there are slight variances between models adopted by FVPLS, all centres are heavily client-focused, with the goal of encouraging their clients to remain engaged with the legal system and to attend and participate in court processes.
 In addition to a lawyer, each FVPLS’ client is assisted by a paralegal support worker who provides essential non-legal help, such as practical and emotional support at court, referrals and liaison with other agencies.

-FVPLS have also established a reputation as legal services which are culturally safe and accessible to Aboriginal and Torres Strait Islanders, with programs and services uniquely designed to support their specific needs.
-For 16 years, FVPLS have developed strong relationships with local Aboriginal and Torres Strait Islander communities through their expertise in domestic violence, support for Aboriginal leadership and confidentiality.
+FVPLS have also established a reputation as legal services which are culturally safe and accessible to Aboriginal and Torres Strait Islander peoples, with programs and services uniquely designed to support their specific needs.
+For many years, FVPLS have developed strong relationships with local Aboriginal and Torres Strait Islander communities through their expertise in domestic violence, support for Aboriginal leadership and confidentiality.

 FVPLS provide legal services across a range of jurisdictions and legal issues.
 However, their capacity is subject to limitations in government funding.